Provider Enrollment and Credentialing FAQs

 8. Who is PCG?

-Public Consulting Group (PCG) is contracted by NC Medicaid to perform the federally mandated screening of Medicaid providers classified as moderate and high-risk (42 CFR 455 Subpart E and NCGS 108C).
-PCG is also contracted to conduct the NC Medicaid online training component (NCGS 108C-9).
-PCG sends out the on line training links to all providers and to schedule site visits that are required.
-Providers can contact PCG at 877-522-1057 for questions and/or concerns.
+Public Consulting Group (PCG) is contracted by NC Medicaid to perform the federally mandated site visit screening of Medicaid providers classified as moderate and high-risk (42 CFR 455 Subpart E and NCGS 108C).
+PCG is also contracted to conduct the NC Medicaid online newly enrolling provider training component (NCGS 108C-9).
+PCG sends out the online training links to all providers and schedules site visits that are required.

 -